- About ORC

-- Objective 1.2: Review DSU successful closure data for adults and transition age youth to determine if there is a correlation between agency closures and demand occupations.
-Working with DSU to get this information.
+- Objective 1.2: The ORC will review DSU successful closure data for transition age youth to determine if there is a correlation between agency closures and demand occupations.

 Develop an instrument to assist DSU consumers to inform all disability support organizations in OK.
 This would complement the Transition Planning Folder and Keeping Track of Your Progress tools.
 It will be disseminated to parents, students, teachers and other stakeholders.

-- Activity 1 - Invite transition teams to present the progress of their team plans, including best practices, at the quarterly ORC meetings.
+- Activity 1 - The ORC will invite the regional transition teams to share information (via a one pager, virtually, in person, etc.) regarding the progress of their team plans, including best practices, at the quarterly ORC meetings.

-- Activity 3 - ORC will support participation of Oklahoma Transition Council (OTC) including its collaboration with National Centers - NSTTACC - National Technical Assistance Center on Transition (NTACT)
+- Activity 3 - The ORC will support participation of the Oklahoma Transition Council (OTC) including its collaboration with National Centers- National Technical Assistance Center on Transition (NTACT).

-- Activity 4 - Highlight Success Stories of transition students with legislators in each region.
-There are plans to do this activity.
+- Activity 4 - The ORC will highlight Success Stories of transition students with legislators in each region.

-- Activity 5 - Annually review the State Department of Education, Special Education Child Count Data to study trends and report to DSU in order for the DSU to have an awareness of future needs of both consumers and personnel.
+- Activity 5 - The ORC will annually review the State Department of Education, Special Education Child Count Data to study trends and report to DSU in order for the DSU to have an awareness of future needs of both consumers and personnel.